biotite-dev/biotite/doc/tutorial/structure.rst

    A  1  GLY   False CA C  [ 0.
 1. 1.]
    A  1  GLY   False C  C  [ 0.
 0. 2.]

-The `struc.array()` builder function takes any iterable object containg atom instances, if you wanted to, you could even use another `AtomArray`.
+The `struc.array()` builder function takes any iterable object containing atom instances, if you wanted to, you could even use another `AtomArray`.
 An alternative way of constructing an array would be creating an `AtomArray` by using its constructor, which fills the annotation arrays and coordinates with the type respective *zero* value.
-In our example all annotation arrays have a length of 3, since we used 3 atoms tp create it.
+In our example all annotation arrays have a length of 3, since we used 3 atoms to create it.
 A structure containing *n* atoms, is represented by annotation arrays of length *n* and coordinates of shape *(n,3)*.

 If you want to add further annotation categories to an array, at first you have